Jump to content

 The Six Moon Designs Lunar Duo single wall, trekking pole supported 2 person backpacking tent.

-Single Wall and Double Wall Tents
+Single Wall vs. Double Wall Tents

 Among these pros and cons perhaps none is debated more often than single wall and double wall tent designs.
-Single wall tents, as you might expect, feature just one simple layer of fabric or material between you and the elements; an example can be found in our review of the Six Moon Designs Lunar Duo.
+Single wall tents, as you might expect, feature just one simple layer of fabric or material between you and the elements; an example can be found in our Six Moon Designs Lunar Duo review.
 This offers a substantial advantage in saving weight, while not being as warm as a double wall design, and condensation can be more of an issue.
 Unlike double wall tents, you are also not able to setup a mesh inner tent alone for star gazing in good weather.
 That said if you're looking for an ultralight tent or backpacking tent on the lighter end of the weight spectrum, single wall is a good way to save weight.

 However, many well-designed, single wall lightweight tents will feature steep tent walls where any condensation will simply follow those angles downwards and out of the tent if there is a mesh screen between the fly and the floor – definitely a feature to look for in single wall designs.
 Additionally, since single wall tents feature less fabric the shelter can either be made lighter, or larger at the same weight – it pays to make sure you’ll have enough room so that your sleeping bag will not be touching the canopy (while on top of a thick inflatable sleeping pad if applicable) at the head and foot ends, and that you can sit up and enter and exit the tent without too much contact with the fly.